SFGLab/ChromMovie/README.md

 pip install -r requirements.txt
 ```

+We recommend running ChromMovie on a GPU for optimal performance.
+To do so, please ensure that CUDA is properly configured on your system.
+To utilize the GPU, set the `platform` parameter to either `CUDA` or `OpenCL`.
+If a GPU is not available, use `CPU` (see "Simulation Arguments" section).

 ## Input Data

 The input to ChromMovie consists of the ordered list of single cell interaction data.
 The data should reflect the cellular process of interest (cell cycle, cell maturation, etc.).
 The data are expected to be placed in a separate folder `input`.
 The files are expected to be in alphabetical order (see `examples`).
 Each file should contain the single cell contacts in `.csv` format with or without the header.
 First few rows of an example file may look like this: